Juninho Bacuna: Groningen

-Huddersfield Town

-Bacuna signed for Premier League team Huddersfield Town on 20 June 2018, for an undisclosed fee for three years, with the club having the option for a further season.

-On 27 October 2018, Bacuna made his debut in the Premier League in a 3–0 away defeat to Watford, coming on as a 78th-minute substitute.
-On 16 March 2019, he scored his first goal for Huddersfield in a 4–3 defeat at West Ham.

-After relegation from the Premier League, Huddersfield started the 2019–20 season in the EFL Championship badly, only amassing two points from their first nine games.
-Bacuna scored the only goal in the game in Huddersfield's first win of the season over Stoke City on 1 October 2019.

-On 11 May 2021, Huddersfield exercised the option to extend Bacuna's contract until the end of the 2021–22 season.

 Rangers

 On 19 August 2021, Bacuna signed for Scottish Premiership team Rangers.
 The player was paraded to the club's supporters during the half-time interval of Rangers' Europa League play-off game against Alashkert.

 Birmingham City

 Bacuna returned to English football when he joined Championship club Birmingham City on 27 January 2022 on a three-and-a-half-year contract; the fee was undisclosed.
 He scored his first Birmingham goal in a 3–0 win at home to Luton Town on 12 February, and finished the season with two goals and three assists from 17 appearances.

 At the start of the 2022–23 season new head coach John Eustace impressed on Bacuna that there was no doubt as to his exceptional talent with the ball but he needed to combine that with hard work off the ball, particularly in a small squad "over-reliant on [him] to create goal scoring opportunities".
 By October he was filling in at wing back, from which position he scored a goal-of-the-season candidate away to Hull City.
 As the season went on, his concentration improved and Eustace suggested he was maturing as a player.
 He missed 3 Championship matches through suspension, and ended up with six assists from the remaining 43.